 I will be adding to the navigation, various reviews of the numerous investment services and providers for self-trading so that you can assess the best trading provider for you.

 There are numerous reasons as to why people trade.
-It can be either to invest for their future, particularly their retirement, or it could be to make money today.
+It can be either to invest for their future, particularly their retirement, or to simply to diversify an investment portfolio or it could be to make money today.
 If you are looking to do the latter, (known as day trading) then you need to be aware that trading with a view to making money on a daily basis comes with a high level of risk.
 Whereas a job provides daily income, being a day trader does not provide any guarantee of regular income and therefore, should not be considered unless you 1. know the risks involved 2. are prepared to potentially have more days of losses than gains and 3. know what you are doing.

-There are numerous benefits to trading, such as building a strong financial future and diversifying your investment portfolio and like anything in life, if planned well the risks can be low.
+There are numerous benefits to trading (as well as disadvantages), such as building a strong financial future and diversifying your investment portfolio and like anything in life, if planned well the risks can be low.
 But also like anything in life, there are risks to trading and as long as you don’t go into trading with your eyes shut and without all the information, you won’t eradicate risk, but you can keep it to a minimum.

 Trading can be fun and rewarding, enjoy it, learn it, take your time and hopefully the financial rewards will be very beneficial for you.